100 Anti-Aging Secrets for Looking and Feeling Younger Than Ever

 In addition to eating fermented foods, probiotics also play a big role in keeping your gut bacteria happy and balanced.
-Which — you guessed it! — is an important part in the quest to age gracefully.
+Which, as I talk at length about in Becoming Ageless, is an important part in the quest to age gracefully.

 "When your gut bacteria is balanced, you're better able to absorb the nutrients from your food, which means your cells are getting what they need in order to perform optimally.
 And when you're deeply nourished on a cellular level you have more energy, you sleep better and you're able to fight off any infection or sickness much more easily," says gut health expert Robyn Youkilis, author of Go With Your Gut and Thin From Within.
 "I love including New Chapter supplements in my daily routine because their supplements go through a two-step fermentation process, making them easier to digest and a quality source of those good-for-your gut probiotics."